ghoshRitesh12/brook/README.md

 # brook

-proposal to make a terminal music player that gets music data from music.youtube.com and streams music in the terminal itself with a minimal text based UI
+an idea to make a TUI music player that gets music data from [[music.youtube.com]](https://music.youtube.com) and streams music.